 Although there is no cure for alopecia areata, PRP can help stimulate hair growth, however; PRP will not prevent new patches or actually cure the underlying disease.

-If you would like to learn more about PRP Injections to the hair or any of our other non-surgical treatments, call now to schedule a free consultation with Dr. Ritacca at (847) 367-8815.
+If you would like to learn more about PRP Injections to the hair or any of our other non-surgical treatments, call now to schedule a consultation with Dr. Morno at (847) 367-8815.
 We are conveniently located at 230 Center Drive, Vernon Hills, Illinois 60061.